Lykkedk/SuperPlayer_v2.0/README.md

 ![ResizeFS Logo](/ResizeFS.png)

-### Let's start with logging into our Raspberry Pi
+### Let's go then... start with logging into your'e Raspberry Pi now

 ```ssh tc@192.168.1.95``` (with the right ip number
 ofcause)\